 Access the National Payments System Oversight Policy

-Payment system and settlement providers are licensed, or ‘recognized’, in line with the Recognition of Payment and Clearance System Operators Guidelines.
+Payment system and settlement providers are licensed, or ‘recognised’, in line with the Recognition of Payment and Clearance System Operators Guidelines.
 Those currently licensed include:

-- The Electronic Clearing House (Botswana) was established to facilitate the settlement of the net clearing obligations for both cheques and Electronic Funds Transfers (EFTs).
+- The Botswana Automated Clearing House was established to facilitate the settlement of the net clearing obligations for both cheques and Electronic Funds Transfers (EFTs).